Konami (wrestler)

 Konami Takemoto (竹本 小波, Takemoto Konami), known mononymously as Konami, is a Japanese professional wrestler.
-She is signed to World Wonder Ring Stardom (Stardom) where she is one-third of the current Artist of Stardom Champions in her third reign and the current Wonder of Stardom Champion in her first reign, she is a member of the H.A.T.E. stable.
+She is signed to World Wonder Ring Stardom, where she a member of the H.A.T.E. stable and a former Wonder of Stardom Champion.

 Takemoto was trained by Kana and Minoru Tanaka, making her debut in February 2015.
 Konami spent her early career competing for independent promotions such as Pro Wrestling Wave, Reina and JWP, eventually signing to Reina.
 After leaving the promotion in July 2016, she went on a short hiatus before returning to pro wrestling in November and debuting for World Wonder Ring Stardom in December 2016, going on to become a regular in the promotion before signing full time in May 2018.